Ponzi (film): Production and release

 The movie is based on the experiences of Nigerians during the 2016 MMM online scheme which promised 30% returns on investment.
 The scheme inadvertently crashed and put subscribers in distress.
-In an interview, the movie’s producer, said the project is aimed at sensitising Nigerians to avoid get-rich-quick schemes.
+In an interview, the movie’s producer, said the project was aimed at sensitising Nigerians to avoid get-rich-quick schemes.
 It was shot in Lagos but set in Ota, Ogun State.

 The movie voice technique was employed as Uzo Aniunoh was both an actress and a narrator.
 This technique has been used in movies like Fight Club and Memento.

 Reception

 In a review for Nigerian Entertainment Today, Jerry Chiemeke wrote "The only way for the audience to enjoy this film is to close their eyes to its technical flaws – and they are many.
 They will probably laugh (a lot), but in the end, a good film transcends giggles, and when it comes down to categorising Nollywood films, this will not be one of the exactly memorable ones."
 He rated the film a 6/10.